scalameta/metals/docs/editors/debug-adapter-protocol.md

 all breakpoints being set while the latter respects them.
 The procedure of starting the run/debug session is as follows:

-Then we can request the debug adapter uri from metals server using the [`debug-adapter-start`](https://github.com/scalameta/metals/blob/master/metals/src/main/scala/scala/meta/internal/metals/ServerCommands.scala#L95) command.
+Then we can request the debug adapter uri from the metals server using the [`debug-adapter-start`](https://github.com/scalameta/metals/blob/master/metals/src/main/scala/scala/meta/internal/metals/ServerCommands.scala#L95) command.